highskyno1/node_distribute_git/README.md

 本文件的中文版本请见main下的“读我.md”。
 # Welcome
-This is the public code of an SCI paper.
-After the paper is accepted and published, I will upload the relevant information of it.
+This is the public code of an SCI paper: Xie, J., Liang, G., Gao, P., Wang, W., Yin, D., & Li, J. (2023).
+Research on site selection of agricultural internet of things nodes based on rapid terrain sampling.
+Computers and Electronics in Agriculture, 204, 107493.
 # Foreword
 `Any use, copying, modification, derivation, or distribution of this code must indicate the source!` This code is used to test the time consumption and performance of the node deployment location planning algorithm.
 Based on the terrain description function, the algorithm designs a reasonable objective function under the premise of considering the free space of electromagnetic waves and diffraction loss.
 The k-means and PSO algorithms are used to optimize the location of routers and gateways, and the GA algorithm is introduced as a comparison.
 For details on this code, see Sections 4.1 and 4.2 of the paper.